vapork/IOT/README.md

 ---------------------------------------------------------------------------------------------------
-Using CPUminer to mine DashCoin on Raspberry PI with Auto start at reboot and background processing
+Using CPUminer to mine DashCoin on Raspberry Pi with auto start at boot and background processing
 ---------------------------------------------------------------------------------------------------

 Installation, Build and Usage: